Casius quadrangle: Dust devil tracks

 Many areas on Mars experience the passage of giant dust devils.
 These dust devils leave tracks on the surface of mars because they disturb a thin coating of fine bright dust that covers most of the Martian surface.
 When a dust devil goes by it blows away the coating and exposes the underlying dark surface.
 Within a few weeks, the dark track assumes its former bright colour, either by being re-covered through wind action or due to surface oxidation through exposure to sunlight and air.

 Pitted surface

+Much of the ground on Mars contains ice.
+When the ice disappears, a void and then a pit may form.
+Due to the thin atmosphere on the Red planet, ice does not melt—rather it goes directly in the air by a process called sublimation.
+Dry ice does the same on the Earth.